- The relative hills ("Marilyns") of the South East

 - Surrey Walking Club: Longer walks (including 100 mile walks!) and race walking

-Groups who organise weekend trips to the National Parks.
+Weekend trips to the National Parks

 - Singles Outdoors Club - Naturist Walks : The SOC organise naturist walks in the southeast.
 Apparantly, couples welcome despite the name.